Have something to say? Pitch it.

 Pitch received.

 Thank you for your submission.
-We read every pitch and will get back to you within 7 days.
+We read every pitch and will get back to you within 7 business days.